 I want women to have an equitable opportunity to excel in leadership, on boards and in technology, as do so many others.
 I believe it’s both the right thing and that it’s good for business.
 Some organizations choose to pursue this equity by developing policies and programs that mandate diversity.
-My approach is wildly different.
-It has also driven results.
-I don’t have any special programs and I don’t impose any sort of quota.
-I set an expectation that we search for and hire the best and most qualified candidates that we can find and I insist that we treat every single person with dignity and respect.
+My approach, while different, has also driven results when it comes to hiring for diversity.
+I don’t have any special programs, and I don’t impose any sort of quota.
+I set an expectation that we search for and hire the best and most qualified candidates that we can find, and I insist that we treat every single person with dignity and respect.

 Our culture honors the unique needs of each individual.
-We support people where they are at (equity, not equality).
-In some situations this means providing mentoring, but women don’t need any more mentoring than men.
+We support people where they are at (equity, not equality) both professionally and personally.
+In some situations, this means providing mentoring, but women don’t need any more mentoring than men.
 They simply need the same chance to have it as their counterparts.
-In other situations this means providing flexibility.
+In other situations, this means providing flexibility.
 They shouldn’t get any more or less flexibility than their male colleagues in a similar situation.
-Regardless of gender, I want a culture that genuinely cares and helps all of our employees to thrive.
+Regardless of gender, I want a culture that genuinely cares about and helps all of our employees to thrive.

 Here are a couple of examples of how this plays out.

-- In the early days of 3Pillar, a group of women in the office began a tradition which they called our “Women in Technology Lunch” (no formal association to WIT).
-Rather than formalize some sort of program around this (we had no formal programs about anything back then), I unconsciously supported the effort as I would have any other group that assembled.
+- In the early days of 3Pillar, a group of women in the office began a tradition that they called our “Women in Technology Lunch” (no formal association to WIT).
+Rather than formalize a program around this (we had no formal programs about anything back then), I unconsciously supported the effort as I would have any other group that assembled.
 I joined them one day and bought the team lunch.
-Over time I became a staple at the lunch and a defacto member of the group.
-I ended up buying their lunch every time we went out, just as I would have any other department or adhoc assembly of employees.
-In hindsight, I’m convinced that this simple, unconscious, action of treating our WIT Lunch group as I would have a group of architects, the finance department, or any other group was the fertilizing action that helped propel our diversity.
+Over time, I became a staple at the lunch and a de facto member of the group.
+I picked up the tab every time we went out, just as I would have any other department or ad-hoc assembly of employees.
+In hindsight, I’m convinced that this simple, unconscious action of treating our WIT Lunch group as I would have a group of architects, the finance department, or any other group was the fertilizing action that helped propel our diversity.

 - I’m the father of 7.
-My family commitments, especially during spring sports season, are likely a little more logistically challenging than the average person.
+My family commitments, especially during the spring sports season, are likely a little more logistically challenging than the average person.
 I make it clear that the fact that I will leave the office at 2:30 to watch a 3:00 baseball game isn’t CEO privilege.
-It’s an opportunity available to everyone to use at their discretion and good judgement.
+It’s an opportunity available to everyone to use at their discretion and good judgment.
 Every person has the freedom to do what they need to do and the responsibility to make sure their job gets done.
-I hold them to the same standard — yes, leave early, but, also, don’t drop any balls because of it.
-As you can likely imagine, I’m pretty sure that this example, not only in words, but in action, makes 3Pillar a better place for women and men alike who have family responsibilities.
+I hold them to the same standard — yes, leave early, but don’t drop any balls because of it.
+I trust that this example, not only in words but in action, makes 3Pillar a better place for women and men alike who have family responsibilities.

-- A year and a half ago I was taken aback by how a very simple, personal, note I had sent to a mom returning from maternity leave set the tone for how we now welcome new moms back to the office at 3Pillar.
-The words of encouragement I sent, recognizing both the talent of the individual and uniqueness of her situation, while simple, became the basis for how our Talent team welcomes moms back today (it helped that the original message happened to be our Global Head of Talent).
+- A year and a half ago, I was taken aback by how a very simple personal note I had sent to a Mom returning from maternity leave set the tone for how we now welcome new Moms back to the office at 3Pillar.
+The words of encouragement I sent, recognizing both the talent of the individual and the uniqueness of her situation, while simple, became the basis for how our Talent team welcomes Moms back today (it helped that the original message happened to be our Global Head of Talent).

-It’s amazing to me how small, considerate and genuine actions made without bias can create an atmosphere of inclusion and attract a more diverse workforce.
-I’m whole heartily convinced that if we treat every person with dignity and respect, we genuinely care about others and we focus on the talents that unique individuals bring to bear that we will make this world a much better place.
+It’s amazing to me how small, considerate, and genuine actions made without bias can create an atmosphere of inclusion and attract a more diverse workforce.
+I’m wholeheartedly convinced that if we treat every person with dignity and respect, we genuinely care about others and we focus on the talents that unique individuals bring to bear that we will make this world a much better place.

 Similarly, we ran the companies for attracting and retaining talent, regardless of gender, race or ethnic origin.
 We valued people for their contribution to our goal, not because they had a preferred skin color, gender or ethnic background….Data Domain and ServiceNow hired you on merit, not because you checked a box.
 Good people don’t want to be hired because they fit a demographic.
 We made a lot of money for our people, and we delivered more social justice this way than we ever could have, pursuing other people’s ideas of that.